-As City Attorney for the City of Irwindale, he has successfully assisted in resolving longstanding bitter disputes with some of the City’s mining operators, including by leveraging litigation successes against one such company to gain a favorable global settlement of disputes lasting over 20 years.
-He has negotiated and prepared several significant redevelopment and housing development deals for Irwindale as well as the City of Lynwood where Mr. Galante served as City Attorney and Agency Counsel for six years.
-Examples of such projects include successful developments of formerly mined or contaminated sites, multi-phase single family and multi-family affordable housing developments, large and small retail, industrial and automobile dealership developments, and a solid waste material recovery facility/transfer station development.
+Mr. Galante served as City Attorney for the City of Irwindale for 17 years where he successfully assisted in resolving longstanding bitter disputes with some of the City’s mining operators, including by leveraging litigation successes against one such company to gain a favorable global settlement of disputes lasting over 20 years.
+He has negotiated and prepared several significant redevelopment and housing development deals for Irwindale as well as the Cities of Lynwood and Rialto where Mr. Galante served as City Attorney and Agency Counsel for each for 6 years.
+Examples of such projects include successful developments of formerly mined or contaminated sites, multi-phase single family and multi-family affordable housing developments, large and small retail, industrial developments, and a solid waste material recovery facility/transfer station development.

 Mr. Galante’s experience includes: advising cities on various issues, negotiating and drafting real property leases, redevelopment, solid waste, mining and other land use related agreements, and representing public agencies at open and closed session meetings and public hearings.
 He has managed several litigation matters, including challenges to denials of various permits and entitlements, breach of contract, nuisance, inverse condemnation, and civil rights matters.
 In his code enforcement practice, he successfully secured several jury trial verdicts.
 Additionally, he has secured two bench trial verdicts in contract disputes, writ of mandate proceedings, restraining orders against persons harassing public employees, and various dismissals before trial of cases initiated against his public entity clients.